-- 10.2 Information Provided by UNICOM.
+10.2 Information Provided by UNICOM.
 UNICOM stations may, upon request, provide pilots with weather information, wind direction, the recommended runway, or other necessary information.
 If the UNICOM frequency is designated as the CTAF, it will be identified in appropriate aeronautical publications.
 If wind and weather information is not available, it may be obtainable from nearby airports via the Automatic Terminal Information Service (ATIS) or Automated Weather Observing System (AWOS).
-UNICOM operators are not required to communicate with pilots, and if they do, there are no standards for the information conveyed. - 10.3 Self-Announce Position and/or Intentions.
+UNICOM operators are not required to communicate with pilots, and if they do, there are no standards for the information conveyed.

+- 10.3 Self-Announce Position and/or Intentions.
 "Self-announce" is a procedure whereby pilots broadcast their aircraft call sign, position, altitude, and intended flight activity or ground operation on the designated CTAF.
-This procedure is used almost exclusively at airports that do not have an operative control tower on the airport.
-If an airport has a control tower that is either temporarily closed or operated on a part-time basis, pilots should use the published CTAF to self-announce position and/or intentions when entering within 10 miles of the airport. - 10.3.1 Self-announce transmissions may include aircraft type to aid in identification and detection.
-Paint schemes and color or style descriptions may be added to the use of the aircraft call sign and type, but should not replace type or call sign.
-For example, "MIDWEST TRAFFIC, TWIN COMMANDER FIVE ONE ROMEO FOXTROT TEN MILES NORTHEAST" or "MIDWEST TRAFFIC, FIVE ONE ROMEO FOXTROT TWIN COMMANDER TEN MILES NORTHEAST."
-In some cases, where the type of aircraft may not be familiar to pilots, the color and description may be added to the type and call sign.
-For instance, "MIDWEST TRAFFIC, EXPERIMENTAL SKYBOLT NOVEMBER THREE TWO DELTA SIERRA, ORANGE AND WHITE BIPLANE TEN MILES NORTHEAST."
+This procedure is used almost exclusively at airports that do not have an operative control tower or an FSS on the airport.
+If an airport has a control tower that is either temporarily closed or operated on a part-time basis, and there is no operating FSS on the airport, pilots should use the published CTAF to self-announce position and/or intentions when entering within 10 miles of the airport. - 10.3.1 Self-announce transmissions may include aircraft type to aid in identification and detection, but should not use paint schemes or color descriptions to replace the use of the aircraft call sign.
+For example, "MIDWEST TRAFFIC, TWIN COMMANDER FIVE ONE ROMEO FOXTROT TEN MILES NORTHEAST" or "MIDWEST TRAFFIC, FIVE ONE ROMEO FOXTROT TWIN COMMANDER TEN MILES NORTHEAST," not "MIDWEST TRAFFIC, BLUE AND WHITE TWIN COMMANDER TEN MILES NORTHEAST."
 When referring to a specific runway, pilots should use the runway number and not use the phrase "Active Runway," because there is no official active runway at a non-towered airport.
 To help identify one airport from another when sharing the same frequency, the airport name should be spoken at the beginning and end of each self-announce transmission.